-A cardinal sin of investing, Shopify's heady valuation, and how markets are making some investors queasy
+A cardinal sin of investing, Shopify's heady valuation, and when short-term bond funds backfire

 David Rosenberg: Why I'm feeling queasy about Canada's prospects right now

 David Rosenberg wrote recently that Canada always seems to find a way to come through even as we shoot ourselves in the foot.
 But he's a bit pessimistic right now.
 So here's the good: The country is running a very pro-growth immigration policy and attracting high-skilled workers and entrepreneurs, and Alberta's oil-based economy is improving.
 Here's the bad: Canada's growth spurt earlier this year has fizzled.
 And the ugly: lots of uncertainty from the Bank of Canada, to higher minimum wages to NAFTA.
+He offers his views on what this means for the Canadian dollar.

 How a rallying Canadian market hurts your portfolio